Ocean's Three and a Half: Plot

-Meanwhile, Stewie falls in love with Susie and attempts to win her heart by writing songs specifically for her.
+Meanwhile, Stewie falls in love with Susie and attempts to win her over by writing songs specifically for her.
 This culminates in making a detailed music video featuring Stewie singing a direct version of Bryan Adams' song "(Everything I Do) I Do It for You".

-The episode concludes with the Griffin's eating dinner; Stewie states to Brian that he is over his crush on Susie and now has an interest in Adams himself, and Lois explains to Peter that she talked Carter into providing the money, telling him she was using it for a divorce lawyer.
+The episode concludes with the Griffins' eating dinner; Stewie states to Brian that he is over his crush on Susie and now has an interest in Adams himself, and Lois explains to Peter that she talked Carter into providing the money, telling him she was using it for a divorce lawyer.
 When Peter asks her if she is joking, Lois says nothing, leaving Peter somewhat worried.

 Cultural references

 Peter calls Christian Bale "that jerk" after encountering him on the set of Terminator Salvation, with a non-sequitur showing a tape machine playing the actual audio with Peter's voice mixed in for comedic effect.
 The audio includes about two minutes of an actual outburst Bale made on the set of the film, with Peter's comments interspersed throughout.
 "You are gonna owe a fortune to the swear jar", Peter says in response to the multiple curses from Bale.
 He also tells Bale: "I don't get why we need another Terminator."
 This scene however, was dropped from all subsequent broadcasts of the episode and was never included on the DVD release or any online streaming services, although Netflix's print kept it intact until it was replaced with a newer print.
 Hulu currently preserves this scene.

 The episode also includes a jab at Microsoft's Zune, an MP3 player and a major competitor of the Apple iPod.
 Carter Pewterschmidt makes fun of Bill Gates, saying Gates actually owns an iPod rather than a Zune, "like the rest of the world".